Strategic Hiring under Algorithmic Monoculture: Model

 \paragraph{Utility and social welfare.} A firm's utility is the expected mass of applicants that they successfully hire.
-The firm derives the same utility from any successful hire regardless of the applicant's score $s$; the score only matters insofar as much as it increases the probability that they pass the interview.
-If there are $n$ firms interviewing an applicant with score $s$, we denote by the function $U_n(s)$ to be the expected utility derived by \textit{one} of these $n$ firms from this applicant.
-That is, $U_n(s)$ denotes the probability that a firm successfully hires an applicant of score $s$ if they interview them, given that there are $n$ firms interviewing them in total.
-We assume $U_n(0) = 0$, and that $U_n(s)$ is continuous and is strictly increasing in $s$ and strictly decreasing in $n$.
-Under the correlated model, we have $U_n(s) = s/n$, while in the independent model, $U_n(s) = (1-(1-s)^n)/n$ (see Appendix \ref{deri:U_n_indep} for the derivation).
-Figure~\ref{fig:utility_lines} plots these utility functions for $n = 1, \dots, 6$ for both $\theta \in \{\corr, \indep\}$.
+The firm derives the same utility from any successful hire regardless of the applicant's score $s$; the score only affects the likelihood of an offer.
+Let $U_n(s)$ denote the expected utility a firm derives from interviewing an applicant with score $s$, given that $n$ firms total are interviewing that applicant.
+This represents the probability that the firm successfully hires the applicant.
+The form of $U_n(s)$ depends on the decision scheme $\theta$.
+When $\theta = \textsc{corr}$, $U_n(s) = s/n$.
+When $\theta = \indep$, $U_n(s) = (1-(1-s)^n)/n$.
+Figure~\ref{fig:utility_lines} illustrates these functions for $n = 1, \dots, 6$.